astack-tech/astack/README.md

 AStack is a modular component framework designed to simplify the development of AI applications through a "everything is a component" philosophy.
 It provides a zero-adaptation layer design that enables seamless integration between various AI models, tools, and custom business logic.

-AStack is an independent technical framework with its own architecture and ecosystem, while being inspired by and technically compatible with [Hlang](https://github.com/hlang-tech) - the revolutionary high-level AI programming language.
+AStack is an independent technical framework with its own architecture and ecosystem, while being inspired by and technically compatible with [Hlang](https://github.com/hlang-tech) - a highly semantic [fourth-generation language (4GL)](https://en.wikipedia.org/wiki/Fourth-generation_programming_language) inspired by Flow-Based Programming paradigms.
+Hlang is particularly well-suited for computational modeling and AI-generated code.
 The framework emphasizes minimalism and performance, allowing developers to create complex systems with minimal boilerplate code while maintaining complete technical autonomy.

 ### Key Features